alishamanku/DS_Projects/ML_Projects/Project_1: Predicting Handwritten Digits: A Deep Learning Approach with TensorFlow/ExtraK.md

 **Model Building**: Happy you made it till here!
 Keep ready.

 So, let's build the model.
-Sure, let's use a simple analogy involving making juice to explain the compile() step in neural networks:
+Sure, let's use a simple analogy involving making juice to explain the steps in neural networks:

 **Juicer Analogy**: